Travis Romine suggests ways to set your business apart and raise the barriers to entry, and make it harder for competitors to copy you

 But competition is always fierce.
 Buyers don’t know who you are, so they will trust the marketplace to guide them to the best seller each time they make a purchase.
 That usually means whoever happens to be the cheapest.
 The marketplaces don’t play favorites.

 Nor do they look after you.
 If you falter and stumble, they don’t pick you up and dust you down – they kick you out.
 It doesn’t take many complaints from their customers – the buyers – for you to become persona non grata.

 What’s an online seller to do?
 How can you rise above the endless mass of competing sellers, all fighting to reach the top?
-The only way is to strike out on your own.
-Build a real, recognizable brand.
-Sell through your own online store.
-Build your own social media following.
-Unlike your marketplace selling accounts, those things really belong to you.
-They can’t be taken away easily, and they are a powerful asset to build your business on.
+The only way is to diversify and sell through multiple channels.
+Strike out independently as well, with a real, recognizable brand and your own social media following.

-In this post I’ll walk you through the Online Stores & Social Media category of the Web Retailer directory.
-It covers store platforms, tools for creating Facebook stores, tools for feeding existing listings through to social networks, and connector apps between marketplaces and store platforms.
+In this post I’ll walk you through the Marketplaces & Channels category of the Web Retailer directory.
+It covers marketplaces and other sales channels, shopping carts, tools for creating Facebook stores, tools for feeding existing listings through to social networks, and connector apps between marketplaces and store platforms.